Before starting with the topic – Psychology of Testing. Let’s first understand the software development life cycle and testing phase.

-- While explaining the bugs, the testers should describe how it is varying from the actual requirements and how it will impact the end user.
+- While explaining the bugs, the testers should describe how it is varying from the actual requirements and how they will impact the end-user.
 Also, with the help of a project manager or any related parties, the priority of the bug should be included as well.
 It will help the developer in managing his work.

 - The bug report should be clear, it should include a description of the bug, all the necessary steps to reproduce the bug along with the actual and expected results.
 In addition, if possible, testers should try to include any screenshots or videos of the bugs.

 - The communication should always be in a professional, friendly, and collaborative manner.
 Testers should try to understand developers’ points of view as they might take the findings in a negative way.

 - Testers should make sure that the bugs have been explained clearly to the developers and developers have understood them.
 It will eventually save time as an unclear explanation might result in another bug and, developers and testers will again have to spend time on it.

 The third and last factor is test independence.
 Finding mistakes in your own work is possible but not an effective idea.
 Developers, after building the product, test their code at the unit testing level.
 Developers can also perform integration testing and system testing.

 But again, looking for bugs in your own features of the system may not be helpful and fruitful.
 Thus, we need the help of an outsider who doesn’t work on the coding part.